Daniel Bennett (saxophonist): Boston years

-In 2002, Daniel Bennett moved to Boston to receive his Masters in Saxophone Performance at the New England Conservatory.
-Daniel Bennett studied saxophone with Jerry Bergonzi, as well as classical saxophonist Ken Radnofsky.
-During that time, he also met drummer Bob Moses, who encouraged Bennett to pursue his own path towards "folk jazz" music.
-In 2004, Daniel Bennett met folk guitarist Chris Hersch.
+In 2002, Bennett moved to Boston to receive his master's degree in saxophone performance at the New England Conservatory.
+He studied saxophone with Jerry Bergonzi, as well as classical saxophonist Ken Radnofsky.
+During that time, he also met drummer Bob Moses, who encouraged him to pursue his own path towards folk jazz.
+In 2004, Bennett met folk guitarist Chris Hersch.
 Hersch was performing full-time in bluegrass groups around Boston.
 The two began performing Bennett's original compositions in clubs and various hall around Boston.
-The duo released a self-titled EP in March 2005.
-Three months later they added bassist John Servo to the group.
+They released a self-titled EP in March 2005.
+Three months later, they added bassist John Servo to the group.
 After a year of travel, the Daniel Bennett Group released A Nation of Bears, on the Bennett Alliance label.
 The album was released in April 2007.
 Bennett used repetitious melodic ideas over shifting, odd-metered chord structures.

-In February 2007, the Daniel Bennett Group expanded into a full quartet.
-The new lineup featured classical guitarist Brant Grieshaber, as well as bassist Jason Davis.
+In February 2007, the Daniel Bennett Group expanded into a quartet.
+The new line-up featured classical guitarist Brant Grieshaber, as well as bassist Jason Davis.
 Most notable was the addition of drums to the group for the first time in three years.
 Percussionist Rick Landwehr joined the group in May 2007.
 The newly formed quartet found its audience in the Boston art scene, performing at venues like the Cambridge ArtCentral Festival, DTR Gallery, Fox Hall Studios, and the Judi Rotenberg Gallery.
 The Daniel Bennett Group had considerable success in Boston's jazz club scene, performing regularly at venues like The Beehive and Ryles Jazz Club.
-In the summer of 2008, the newly formed quartet also collaborated in double bill performances with guitarist Bill Frisell, saxophonist James Carter, and indie rock group Zyrah's Orange.
+In the summer of 2008, the quartet also collaborated in double bill performances with guitarist Bill Frisell, saxophonist James Carter, and indie rock group Zyrah's Orange.
 In the fall of 2009, the band began a weekly artist residency at the famed Liberty Hotel (formerly the historic Charles Street Jail) in Boston's Beacon Hill neighborhood.
-The Daniel Bennett Group would go on to perform at the hotel for 5 years.
+The Daniel Bennett Group would go on to perform at the hotel for five years.
 Bennett composed the music for Peace and Stability Among Bears during his time at the Liberty Hotel.